GBI investigating fatal crash after county police pursuit

 Glynn County Police Chief Jacques Battiste said the officer who initiated the traffic stop remains on active duty.
 He declined to identify the officer at this time.
 Based on the initial assessment at the scene by GBI agents and county police, the officer followed proper police procedure in initiating the traffic stop and attempting to stop the vehicle, Battiste said.

-According to a summary report by Brunswick police, a county police officer initiated a traffic stop on a vehicle.
-There were no passengers in the vehicle, police said.
+According to a report by Brunswick police, a county police officer initiated a traffic stop on Hodge.

-Rather than stop, the vehicle fled, "resulting in a single vehicle traffic collision and fatality of the driver," Brunswick police reported.
+Rather than stop, he fled in the vehicle and died in a single vehicle collision, Brunswick police reported.
+The Georgia State Patrol, which is investigating the crash, did not respond to a request for information.